 Purchase Organic Foods

 Although eating organic can be a bit more costly than conventional produce, you will find that it is worth the extra cost.
 Organic foods have higher nutritional value than conventional food.
 Organic crops are grown without synthetic pesticides, artificial fertilizers or irradiation (a form of radiation that kills bacteria).
 Animals on organic farms eat organically grown feed and are raised without antibiotics or synthetic hormones.
 You won’t have to worry about consuming pesticides in your produce when you go organic, which may lead to all types of health problems, even cancer.
 Make sure you don’t mistake GMO-free for organic foods since they are not necessarily free of pesticide residues.
 Always look for the “certified organic foods” label which means they are also not genetically modified (Non-GMO).
-Come visit our Produce Department Manager Terry who can help you select the best and most nutritious organic produce.
-Terry focuses on local in-season produce each week and deals with several local farmers directly.
+Come visit our Produce Department Manager Kellie who can help you select the best and most nutritious organic produce.
+Kellie focuses on local in-season produce each week and deals with several local farmers directly.
 She even offers samples to taste.